archfrog/KioskForge/README.md

 using SSH, once in a while to verify that logs are being rotated, that there is sufficient disk space available, and so on.

 If you SSH into the kiosk or use a local keyboard to log in, you can use the `kiosklog` command to view `syslog` entries related to KioskForge.
-If you only want to view *errors*, append the option `-p 3`: `kiosklog -p 3`.
+If you only want to view *errors*, append the option `-p 3`: `kiosklog -p 3 | more`.

 ### Windows
-On Windows, you need to download and install the product from [Python v3.x programming language](https://python.org).
+On Windows, you need to download and install Python from [Python v3.x programming language](https://python.org).

 After this, you can launch KioskForge directly from Windows Explorer, by double-clicking it, or directly from the command-line.